cloudwatt/applications/blueprint-coreos-lamp/README_EN.md

 ### Adjust the parameters

 With the `blueprint-coreos-lamp.heat.yml` file, you will find at the top a section named `parameters`.
 The sole mandatory parameter to adjust is the one called `keypair_name`.
-Its `default` value must contain a valid keypair with regards to your Cloudwatt user account.You will also enter the `root` password account of the FTP server and your `MySQL` database.
+Its `default` value must contain a valid keypair with regards to your Cloudwatt user account.You will also enter the `lamp` password account of the FTP server and your `MySQL` database.
 This is within this same file that you can adjust the instance size by playing with the `flavor` parameter.

 ~~~ yaml
 heat_template_version: 2013-05-23